johnlamb/AppliedBioinfo2017/results/labbook.md

 2017-10-05 *Manually stepping through*
   The idea today is to manually run through an example, from fasta to finished .mat file.
+  With jackhmmer in the PATH the example was run without a problem.
+The additional script convert_sto.py converts the resulting stockholm format into a3m/aln/fasta.
+All three working well, aln is the input for ccmpred.
+  The run_aligner.sh script takes a fasta name as input (only looks in the example folder) and runs jackhmmer against swissprot, then the resulting .sto file is converted into .aln.